 - Dental Fluorosis an outward sign of effects on the body – 2011 Report of the American Dental Association Council on Scientific Affairs, “Evidence-based clinical recommendations regarding fluoride intake from reconstituted infant formula and enamel fluorosis,” concludes, “Practitioners should be aware that children are exposed to multiple sources of fluoride during the tooth development period.
 Reducing fluoride intake from reconstituted infant formula alone will not eliminate the risk of fluorosis development.
 It also is important that clinicians provide advice to parents regarding the proper use of fluoridated toothpastes along with the informed prescription of fluoride supplements.
 The panel acknowledges and encourages clinicians to follow the American Academy of Pediatrics’ guidelines for infant nutrition, which advocate exclusive breastfeeding to age 6 months and continued through at least age 12 months unless specifically contraindicated.
 Human breast milk has been shown to have consistently low levels (0.005-0.01 ppm) of fluoride.”

-Outdated City-County Health Department links – “What are the facts about Fluoridation?”
-October 1, 2023
+Outdated City-County Health Department link – “What are the facts about Fluoridation?”

-First County Link: What are the facts about Fluoridation?
+First City/County Link: What are the facts about Fluoridation?
 Outdated Summary

 Additional Information – Fluoridation of Public Water Supplies in Nebraska.